bishop well incident

 environment

 - It is unlikely that well water would be affected by this incident.
-If you have concerns about your well, Weld County Department of Public Health and Environment has a free volatile organic compound testing program.
+If you have concerns about your well, Weld County Department of Public Health and Environment has a free testing program.
 You can learn more about this service on the Weld County website.
 However, the presence of any contaminants in your well water does not necessarily mean that your well was affected by this incident.
 A proper evaluation of the source of any contaminants would still have to be done.

 - Numerous governmental agencies are monitoring this incident and wildlife in the area.
 This includes state veterinary services, Colorado Parks and Wildlife, and Colorado Department of Agriculture.